NoelVincent/Ansible-Wordpress/README.md

 ```

 # 2. Creating variable files
-- Here, I am defining some variables that will be used ro run in the ansible-playbook.
+- Here, I am defining some variables that will be used to run in the ansible-playbook.
 - Extension of the files will be .vars

 You can learn more about the same in the [website.](https://docs.ansible.com/ansible/latest/user_guide/playbooks_variables.html)